Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

     instant < expiration;
 ```

-While both versions of the `IsFoodEdible` method are similar, only one of them is actually pure.
+While both versions of the `IsFoodEdible` function are similar, only one of them is actually pure.
 The first overload has an implicit dependency on an external state, specifically the current system time.
 In practice, this means that evaluating this function multiple times may very well produce different results even for the same input parameter, which violates the first rule.

-The other overload takes the current date and time as an explicit parameter instead and thus does not exhibit that problem.
-Regardless of whether we call that method now or ten years into the future, the result is guaranteed to always be the same for the same set of parameters.
-In other words, the behavior of this method depends only on the parameters that were passed to it.
+The other version takes the current date and time as an explicit parameter instead and thus does not exhibit that problem.
+Regardless of whether we call that function now or ten years into the future, the result is guaranteed to always be the same for the same set of parameters.
+In other words, the behavior of this function depends only on the parameters that were passed to it.

-Because of that, the second method shown in the above example is pure, while the first one isn't.
+Because of that, the second function shown in the above example is pure, while the first one isn't.
 Additionally, the following variant would be impure as well:

 ```csharp
 public static void IsFoodEdible(DateTimeOffset expiration, DateTimeOffset instant)